 195. - Make a new part, set units to inches with three decimal places; add this sketch on the "Front Plane" and extrude it 3".
+Be sure to add a Point at the top of the circle, this point will be used later to add an auxiliary plane.

 196. - The next step is to make the sketch that will be used for the wrap feature.
-For the sketch plane we'll make a plane parallel to the "Top Plane" tangent to the cylindrical surface.
-Add a new plane parallel to the "Top Plane" 0.75" above and draw the following profile making sure it's symmetrical about the centerline.
+For the sketch plane we'll make a new plane parallel to the "Top Plane" tangent to the cylindrical surface.
+Make the sketch of the first feature visible, and add a new plane parallel to the "Top Plane" and coincident to the point in the first sketch.
+Hide the first sketch when done.

+Add a new sketch in the new plane and draw the following profile.
+Make sure it's symmetrical about the centerline.
 All arcs are equal radii.
-The top dimension's value is entered as 1.5 \ pi, since we want the sketch to wrap completely around the cylinder.
-SolidWorks automatically calculates the resulting value for us.
+The top dimension's value is entered as 1.5 pi, since we want the sketch to wrap completely around the cylinder.
+After entering the equation the resulting value is calculated.

-197. -The sketch so far is the centerline of the slot we are going to wrap around the cylinder.
-Select the "Offset" command and turn on the options:
+197. - The sketch so far is the centerline of the slot we are going to wrap around the cylinder.
+Select the "Offset" command and turn on the following options:

-"Select chain" to automatically select the entire centerline picking only one segment, "Bi-directional" to make the offset in both directions, "Make base construction" to change the selected line (or chain) to construction geometry, and after selecting a segment of the sketch the "Cap ends" option is enabled letting us choose to cap the offset with Arcs or Lines.
+- "Select chain" to automatically select the entire centerline picking only one segment - "Bi-directional" to make the offset in both directions - "Make base construction" to change the selected line (or chain) to construction geometry - And after selecting a segment of the sketch the "Cap ends" option is enabled, letting us choose to cap the offset with Arcs or Lines.

 Making the offset 0.25" will give us a 0.5" wide slot.
 Click OK to complete the offset and exit the sketch.
-Note how the previously drawn sketch lines are now changed to construction geometry and now we have a closed profile.
+Note how the previously drawn sketch lines are now changed to construction geometry and now we have a closed (capped) profile.
 Exit the sketch when done.

-198. - Select the "Wrap" feature from the Features tab or the menu "Insert, Features, Wrap."
+198. - Select the "Wrap" feature from the Features tab or the menu "Insert, Features, Wrap".